Samm96/Samm96/README.md

 ## Recents Projects

 #### "Sindano Health" Externship | Client: Sindano Health
-_A responsive REACT landing page created via a voluntary collaboration between four other developers and myself, complete with a LinkedIn autofill form and functioning backend._
+_A responsive REACT landing page created via a voluntary collaboration between four other developers and myself, complete with a LinkedIn autofill form and functioning, serverless backend._
 * <a href="https://github.com/Samm96/sindano">Repository</a>

 #### "NewsExplorer: What's going on in the world?
 (Final Project)" via Practicum USA